• Skip to primary navigation

 Instructions

-• Line a baking sheet with parchment paper, and place the whole peppers on it.
-Broil until blackened, occasionally turning the peppers to blacken them on all sides.
+• Arrange the poblano chiles on a baking sheet lined with parchment paper.
+Broil until blackened, occasionally turning the peppers to char their skin on all sides.

-Place them in a plastic bag or zip-lok container for 10 minutes.
-Remove the blistered skins, stems and seeds.
+Stack them in a plastic bag or container with a lid for a few minutes to make it easy to peel.
+Peel off the blistered skins, and use a sharp knife to remove the stems and seeds.

 Transfer the peppers to a blender.

-• Bring a large pot of well-salted water to a boil and cook the pasta according to package directions.
-Remove from heat and strain.
+• Bring a large pot of well-salted water to a boil and cook the pasta al dente according to package directions.
+Remove from heat, scoop out ¼ cup of the pasta water, set it aside, and drain the pasta in a colander.

 • Add the cilantro, crema, and milk to the peppers in the blender and puree until smooth.